maschmi/maschmi.github.io/_posts/2024-09-28-EguiComamnds.md

 ## Conclusion

 We have seen three possible ways to handle state changes on user interaction inside egui.
 The first one, performing the state change directly where the element (e.g., button) is defined works well but is not easily testable nor conveys intent.
-The second patter introduced Commands, creates them when a user interacts with an element and then calls a function to handle the commands.
-This centralizes the state change, decouples it from the element definition, conveys intent and makes the intended stat change easily testable.
+The second possibility introduced Commands, creates them when a user interacts with an element and then calls a function to handle the commands.
+This centralizes the state change, decouples it from the element definition, conveys intent and makes the intended state change easily testable.
 We also have seen how to supply this `hanlde_command` function as a callback to function outside the `CommandPatternApp` implementation.
 Last but not least, we centralized the place where the `handle_command` function is called to a single place in the application.

-Both, the second pattern and the third pattern convey intent and make the state change followed by a user interaction easily testable.
+Both, the second and the third pattern convey intent and make the state change followed by a user interaction easily testable.
 Personally, I favor the third method over the second as we then only have a single place changing the state.
 However, this may result in issues when a user happens to trigger two commands during one update iteration (e.g. low frame rate or long-running commands).
 We could then work with a vector of commands instead of a single field or start to force a redrawing when a user interacts with an element.
 However, I feel these are issues not of the shown patterns but more